IIIF/api/source/presentation/4.0/index.md

 <img src="https://raw.githubusercontent.com/IIIF/3d/eds/assets/images/near-far.png" title="Diagram showing near and far properties"  alt="drawing of a geometrical frustrum truncated by near and far distances" width="300" />

+The first Camera defined and not hidden in a Scene is the default Camera used to display Scene contents.
 If the Scene does not have any Cameras defined within it, then the client MUST provide a default Camera.
 The type, properties and position of this default camera are client-dependent.

 ```json
 {